-- Applicants who intend to submit a planning application, particularly one which is 5.9 likely to be of particular interest to the wider community, are encouraged to go beyond the standard requirements for consultation and seek views of the wider community11.
+- 5.9 Applicants who intend to submit a planning application, particularly one which is of particular interest to the wider community, are encouraged to go beyond the standard requirements for consultation and seek views of the wider community10.
 Pre-application involvement gives communities the opportunity to shape or influence the design and form of the development proposals before they are finalised.
-Such consultation is often in the applicant's interest in helping to resolve issues or take account of local opinion, improving the quality of the application, reducing the time taken for the application to be determined and increasing the likelihood of success. - 5.10 Officers will be able to advise applicants on pre-application public consultation.
+Such consultation is often in the applicant's interest in helping to resolve issues or take account of local opinion, improving the quality of the application and increasing the likelihood of success. - 5.10 Officers will be able to advise applicants on pre-application public consultation.
 It is advisable that views of the wider community are sought at the pre-application stage, and preferably within 3 months prior to an application being submitted.
 The scale of consultation should be comparable to the scale, location and type of application.